wehlutyk/thesis/content/1-introduction-2-review.md

 The links between 4E cognitive science and developmental systems theory have also been explored by @stotz_human_2010.
 Indeed given some adaptations, many aspects of EES, DST, and 4E cognitive science seem possible to fruitfully integrate into the study of cultural evolution [as @lewens_cultural_2012, p.
 474, notes, the fact that Russell Gray participated in the initial development of DST and is now an outspoken proponent of cultural evolutionary theory, is very encouraging].
-The shift in focus, from intrinsic capabilities of information-processing systems to the dynamical properties of the coupling of organisms with their environment, is also aligned with parts of the criticisms addressed by anthropologists to the initial versions of SCE and CAT [@fuentes_evolution_2006; @fuentes_new_2009; @ingold_complementarity_1998; @ingold_transmission_2001].
+The shift in focus, from intrinsic capabilities of information-processing systems to the dynamical properties of the coupling of organisms with their environment, is also aligned with parts of the criticisms addressed by anthropologists to the initial versions of Californian and Parisian cultural evolution [@fuentes_evolution_2006; @fuentes_new_2009; @ingold_complementarity_1998; @ingold_transmission_2001].
-In the next section however, I will focus on what does seem to be a hard line of disagreement which, in the current state, is far from resolved.
+In the next section however, I will focus on a line of unresolved disagreement that current works point to.

-#### Criticisms {#sec:intro-review-developments-criticisms}
+### Criticisms {#sec:intro-developments-criticisms}

+\todo{The first degree is quite compatible with CAT/SCE, as is also evidenced by Gray going from one to the other; the second degree is compatible with population thinking, so might also work well with ideas of attraction, though not with dual-inheritance.}

 \add{but see mcgraw-cultures-2014; and related works such as wallot-beyond-2016}

-#### Relevance to linguistic material
+### Relevance to linguistic material